-For maximum consideration for all types of scholarships and awards, students must file the FAFSA by the March 1 priority date at www.fafsa.gov.
-Additional information on program-specific awards and availability can be found by visiting the Office of Financial Aid online at www.nyit.edu/financial\aid.
+For maximum consideration for all types of scholarships and awards, students must file the Free Application for Federal Student Aid (FAFSA) by the March 1 priority date.
+Additional information on program-specific awards and availability can be found by visiting the Office of Financial Aid.